 Finally having the time to clean my baseboards has been a true delight, but also a horror.
 Both because they were absolutely disgusting and because by spending time cleaning them, I grew increasingly behind on the day-to-day chores of dishes and laundry.

 It is very possible that the baseboards had not been so much as wiped down in at least a decade, so the Marseille soap cut through a measurable layer of grime.

 Marseille soap for the glass cooktop

 I had already started writing this rather long list of Marseille soap uses when I decided to give it a whirl on the forever streaky glass cooktop.
-I used my Skoy scrub sponge and Marseille soap, and it worked great; even better than trusty Dawn dish soap and a scrubber.
+I used my favourite scouring and scrubbing cloth and Marseille soap, and it worked great; even better than trusty Dawn dish soap and a scrubber.

 Marseille soap for backsplash tiles